Skip to main content

 The goal status card appears at the top of the chat and shows the current state:

-• “Agent is working on this goal…” — the agent is actively executing
+• “Agent is working on this goal…” — the agent is actively executing on its machine

 • “Goal queued.
 First run starting…” — the goal was just submitted